 - The State of Rhode Island has initiated a School Construction Program to transform and replace inadequate public school buildings throughout the state.

-- The total cost of building the proposed new East Providence High School is set not to exceed $189.5 million, including all demolition costs.
+- The total cost of building the new East Providence High School is set not to exceed $189.5 million, including all demolition costs.

 - The Rhode Island Department of Education (RIDE) has determined that $135.6 million of the East Providence project is eligible for State reimbursement.

 - State reimbursement on that amount is expected to be 74.4 percent, assuming the project satisfies all eligible “incentives,” as defined in the statewide bond referendum.